ebp-group/Switzerland_Tilemap/README.md

 # Switzerland_Tilemap

-## Outline
-Square tilemap of the cantons and half-cantons of Switzerland.
+This repository contains a square tilemap of the cantons and half-cantons of Switzerland.
 This is roughly based on ideas in http://blog.apps.npr.org/2015/05/11/hex-tile-maps.html and in http://aftertheflood.co/projects/london-squared-map.

 ## What you get
 This repository contains everything you need to make these: